moq-wg/moq-transport/draft-lcurley-warp.md

 }
 ~~~

+strict:

+: An integer value, where larger values indicate higher priority.
+A higher priority stream will always use available bandwidth over a lower priority stream.

 ## Extensions
-Custom messages MUST contain a hyphen, typically part of a prefix.
+Custom messages MUST start with `x-`.
+Unicode LATIN SMALL LETTER X (U+0078) followed by HYPHEN-MINUS (U+002D).

-For example: `twitch-load` would contain identification required to start playback of a Twitch stream.
+Custom messages SHOULD use a unique prefix to reduce collisions.
+For example: `x-twitch-load` would contain identification required to start playback of a Twitch stream.

 # Security Considerations